-As the name suggests, full mouth dental implants refers to full-arch dental implants on all the teeth.
+As the name suggests, full mouth dental implants refer to full-arch dental implants on all teeth.
 Full mouth dental implants are generally necessary for edentulous patients missing all their teeth.
-However, full-arch dental implants aren’t the same as full-mouth dentures, though the implants may support dentures.
-To understand the concept of full mouth dental implants, you must understand how dental implants work.
+However, full-arch dental implants aren’t the same as full-mouth dentures, though the implants may support dentures near me.
+To understand the concept of full-mouth dental implants, you must understand how dental implants work.

 People often say dental implants are replacements for missing teeth.
 However, it’s more accurate to say that dental implants replace the missing teeth’ underlying root structures.
 Dental implants are screw-like titanium devices drilled into the jawbone underneath the empty sockets of the missing teeth.
 Once the implant is in place, the surrounding jawbone tissues gradually heal around the implant, making it a firmly rooted part of your dental anatomy.

 Once the jawbone tissues have healed, the dentist attaches an abutment to the dental implant.
 The abutment is a device that connects the implant to the prosthetic component, i.e., the crown, bridge, or denture.
 As such, once the osseointegration process is complete, the dental implant dentist attaches the crown or denture to the abutment.
 This entire process replaces the missing tooth while ensuring the new tooth looks, feels, and functions naturally.

 Single-tooth dental implants are those wherein one implant replaces one tooth at a proportion of 1:1.
 However, full-mouth dental implants are those wherein multiple implants are placed to replace all the missing teeth.
 As such, full mouth dental implants replace all teeth.
 The dentist can attach one implant per tooth, but that would necessitate around 16 implants per arch, making it an extremely time-consuming and complex procedure.

 The alternative is far more effective — all-on-4 dental implants.

 What are all-on-4 dental implants?